JuanDiego28/ModelDeployment_ImageRecognition/README.md

-# Sprint project 03
-> Flask ML API
+#  Image Classification Model deployment, Flask ML API

 ## The Business problem

 Imagine that you work for a company that has a large collection of images and needs to automatically classify them into different categories.
 This task can be time-consuming and error-prone when done manually by human workers.

+## Project Overview

+### Objective:
-Your task is to develop a solution that can automatically classify images into over 1000 different categories using a Convolutional Neural Network (CNN) implemented in Tensorflow.
-Your solution will consist of a Web UI and a Python Flask API that serves the CNN.
+We aim to develop a robust solution employing a Convolutional Neural Network (CNN) implemented in Tensorflow.
+This sophisticated approach enables us to automate the image classification process, achieving high accuracy and efficiency.

-The Web UI should allow users to upload an image and receive the predicted class for that image.

-The Python Flask API should receive the uploaded image, preprocess it (e.g. resize, normalize), feed it into the CNN, and return the predicted class as a JSON object.
-The API should handle errors gracefully and provide informative error messages to the UI if something goes wrong.
+### System Components
+* Web User Interface (UI):

+- Allows users to effortlessly upload images.
+- Facilitates the retrieval of predicted image classes.
+- Python Flask API:

+Serves as the backend for the CNN implementation.
+Receives uploaded images, preprocesses them (e.g., resize, normalize), and interfaces with the CNN.
+Returns the predicted class in JSON format.
+Handles errors gracefully, providing informative messages to the UI in case of any issues.
+Implementation Details
+TensorFlow CNN:
+While we won't delve into the intricacies of building a TensorFlow CNN from scratch, we assure you that we have a robust solution in place.
+We'll leverage a pre-trained model for this project to streamline the process.
-You shouldn't worry for now about the TensorFlow CNN because we will use a pre-trained model for this problem.
-We provide you with a Jupyter notebook [here](https://drive.google.com/file/d/1ADuBSE4z2ZVIdn66YDSwxKv-58U7WEOn/view?usp=sharing) which shows how to load and run this model and hope will serve as a motivation for you to learn in-depth how these amazing models work during the next sprint!
+For a detailed understanding of the model and its functionality, we provide a Jupyter notebook here.
+This resource serves as a guide to loading and running the model and serves as motivation for delving deeper into the workings of these remarkable models during our upcoming sprint.

 ## Technical aspects